Invoca/elasticsearch_models/README.md

 # Sort by an attribute
 DummyElasticSearchModel.where(my_string: "Hi", _sort_by: { my_time: :asc })

-# Sort by multiple attributes (in the order they're defined)
+# Sort by multiple attributes
 DummyElasticSearchModel.where(_sort_by: [{ my_int: :desc }, { my_time: :asc }])

 # Sort by nested classes and hash fields